tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

      rewrite all the methods of
      `DetectionDataset` following its documents.
      You'll implement the logic to load your dataset and evaluate predictions.
-	 + If you want to load a model trained on COCO, you'll see error messages complaining about unmatched number of categories for certain weights in the checkpoint.
+   + If you load a COCO-trained model on a different dataset, you'll see error messages complaining about unmatched number of categories for certain weights in the checkpoint.
-		 Remove those weights in checkpoint, or rename them in the model.
+     You can either remove those weights in checkpoint, or rename them in the model.
+     See [tensorpack tutorial](https://tensorpack.readthedocs.io/tutorial/save-load.html) for more details.

 2. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
 The code now will always use the minimal axis-aligned bounding box of the 4 corners, which is probably not the optimal way.
    A TODO is to generate bounding box from segmentation, so more augmentations can be naturally supported.

 Model: